Risham Syed's postcard sized paintings are mementos of a city in constant flux.

 Manchester Art Gallery

 In exquisite postcard sized paintings, Risham Syed shows the ever changing urban landscape in Lahore, Pakistan.
 Instead of idealised postcard images for tourists, Syed depicts the construction work which transforms her home city.
 The recently built houses in Lahore’s new residential quarters have perfectly finished facades but unfinished back walls.
 She reveals these darker, neglected areas which are not for public view.

 Other sculptural works, shown amid Manchester Art Gallery’s historic collection, include paintings inspired by newspaper images and diverse objects such as domestic ornaments and Victorian furniture.
 These works reference historical and political shifts in education, architecture and gender roles, exploring Pakistan’s cultural inheritance, collective memory and colonial history.

 Find out more about the South Asia art and culture programme 2017-18

-Risham Syed is an art maker based in Lahore.
-She is a graduate of the National College of Arts, Lahore and the Royal College of Art, London.
-Over the years her work has been included in major national and international exhibitions and collections around the world.
-This includes the ABRAAJ Capital Art Prize, Dubai, Whitworth gallery, Manchester, Asia Pacific Triennial, Brisbane, Hangzhou Triennial of FIber Art, China, Mohatta Palace Museum, Karachi, National Gallery of Art, Islamabad, Harris Museum, Preston, Barbican Centre, London and the Fukuoka Triennial, Japan.
+Risham Syed is based in Lahore and currently teaches Beaconhouse National University, Lahore.
+Her work has been shown in the ABRAAJ Capital Art Prize Dubai, Asia Pacific Triennial Brisbane, Hangzhou Triennial of Fibre Art, China, Mohatta Palace Museum, Karachi, National Gallery of Art, Islamabad, Barbican Centre, London and the Fukuoka Triennial, Japan.